lxe/simple-llm-finetuner/README.md

 ### Prerequisites

-- Python 3.7 or later
+- Linux or WSL
-- CUDA 11.0 or later
+- Modern NVIDIA GPU with >24 GB of VRAM (but it might be possible to run with less for smaller sample lengths)

 ### Usage